Your Management System: An Engine of Creative Destruction

 Articulate intent

-graphic with various circles, each circle has a different colour with why, how and what. the grahic is being used on a article for Articulate intent
+Graphic with various circles, each circle has a different colour with why, how and what. the grahic is being used on a article for Articulate intent

 As an owner manager there is a key question you might want to consider contemplating: What is your (company) purpose?
 I don’t mean to make a profit – that’s a result.
 When we think of an organisation’s purpose, we are thinking about the job you do for your clients and customers that they can’t do […]